rajthilak1986/CRM/README.md

 # CRM
-This is used for customer interarction
+This is used for Customer Interarction